Building Your Partnership with NC Virtual

-NCVPS wants to build on our partnership with your district and school.
-Over the past twelve years, schools have enrolled with NCVPS because of our quality online courses and great flexibility.
-Our courses have been nationally recognized by Quality Matters, the global organization leading quality assurance in online teaching and learning, and schools have the option to enroll students into our early start, traditional start, or flex enrollment program.
+NC Virtual wants to build on our partnership with your district and school.
+Over the past fourteen years, schools have enrolled with NC Virtual because of our quality online courses and great flexibility.
+Our courses have been nationally recognized by Quality Matters, the global organization leading quality assurance in online teaching and learning, and schools have the option to enroll students into our summer, Early Start, Standard Start, or in a flex enrollment program.

 Certified North Carolina teachers help develop and teach our courses, and they have successfully completed our rigorous Teacher-in-Training program for online instruction.
 Students can expect personal attention and quality feedback.